Downtown Housing Rooted in Lancaster’s Historic Fabric

 Gallery 118 at 118 N. Prince Street brings new multi-family housing and first-floor commercial space to one of Lancaster City’s most active downtown corridors.
 Located in the Gallery Row district, the project transforms a compact urban site into a seven-story mixed-use development with 72 market-rate apartments, street-level retail, resident amenities, and a pedestrian connection between North Prince and North Water streets.

-Preserving a Familiar Façade
+Preserving a Familiar Facade

-The project is distinguished by the preservation and reuse of the historic façade of the former Teachers Protective Mutual Life Insurance Co. building.
-While portions of the existing structure were removed to make way for new construction, the Prince Street façade and portions of the Water Street frontage were stabilized and incorporated into the new building.
-This approach allows the development to add density and housing while maintaining a visible connection to the streetscape’s existing character.
+While portions of the existing structure were removed to make way for new construction, the Prince Street façade and portions of the Water Street frontage were stabilized and incorporated into the new building, allowing the development to add density and housing while honoring the historic context of the block.

 Coordinated Site Work on a Constrained Urban Block